Medicare Procedure and Patient Information

 Dr. Donn Spight, MD, FACS is a bariatric surgeon in Portland, OR specializing in bariatric surgery.
-Dr. Donn Spight, MD, FACS is affiliated with U.S. Department of Veterans Affairs, OHSU Healthcare and OHSU Bariatric Surgery Clinic, South Waterfront.
+He graduated from Northwestern University, Feinberg School of Medicine in 1999 and has 26 years of experience.
+Dr. Donn Spight, MD, FACS is affiliated with U.S. Department of Veterans Affairs and OHSU Healthcare.

 Gastrointestinal Problems (Digestive Disorders)